iankorf/pypractice/imeter/README.md

 They are similar, but not exactly the same.
 Biological signals are often more like "words" than letters.
 So let's examine the differences using a larger size of kmer, such as 5.
-The problem is that there are 1024 5-mers, and trying to examine that by eye is going to be difficult.
-So let's save the results to files and compare them with a program.
+The problem is that there are 1024 5-mers, so trying to examine that by eye is going to be difficult.
+Let's save the results to files and compare them with a program.

 ```
 python3 kmercount.py prox400.fa 5 --prob > kmers-prox-400-5